Tintin and the Golden Fleece: Plot

 Tintin later spots Angorapoulos in a barber's shop and follows him to the local offices of Karexport, which is run by Karabine.
 Trailing him by car, Tintin, Snowy and Haddock follow him to a village in the countryside where Angorapoulous and some accomplices kidnap a musician at a wedding.
 Chasing them on a motorbike, the crooks' car is forced off the road, and the villains flee on foot.
-Saving the kidnap victim, Scoubidouvitch (Dimos Starenios), he is revealed as the fourth man in the photo.
-He suffers from "memory loss", but for 1000 drachmas reveals that a large amount of gold is involved, and suggests that Tintin and Haddock consult the fifth man in the photo, Alexandre (Charles Vanel) who now lives in a monastery in Meteora.
+Saving the kidnap victim, Scoubidouvitch, he is revealed as the fourth man in the photo.
+He suffers from "memory loss", but for 1000 drachmas reveals that a large amount of gold is involved, and suggests that Tintin and Haddock consult the fifth man in the photo, Alexandre who now lives in San Stefano monastery in Meteora.

 Travelling there, they find the former adventurer is now Father Alexandre, as he has repented and become a monk.
 He reveals the rest of the Tetaragua story: when forced out, they'd taken a large quantity of gold from the central bank, and that Captain Paparanic had kept half while the others split the rest.
 Before departing, Father Alexandre gives Tintin and Haddock a bottle of wine which Paparanic gave him while visiting him last Christmas, and told him to drink only after his death.
 When Haddock accidentally breaks the bottle, the label is discovered to be a map to the location of Paparanic's gold.

 Tintin and Haddock return to the Golden Fleece, where Professor Cuthbert Calculus has arrived to join them.
 Secretly, Yefima drains the fuel to prevent the ship from leaving port, but Tintin discovers him and throws him overboard in another bout of judo.
 Fortunately, Calculus has invented a special tablet called "Super-Cuthbertoleum" which, mixed with the remaining fuel, is more than enough to enable the ship to reach their destination, the island of Thassika.